For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 2. Set aside time to do meal prep

 Remember, the freezer is your friend.
 If you wanted to do lunches for a whole month, for example, you could make five portions (seven if you want to include the weekend) of four different dishes on a Sunday afternoon and freeze everything.
-That way you can alternate your lunches so you don't end up eating the same dish for a week.
+That way you can alternate your lunches so you don't eat the same dish for a week.

 3. Choose quick and easy recipes for your meal plan